ArchiRocksTech/BTTSpeed-API-PowerShell/README.md

 Get-PublicKey             [Get your wallet public key] Get-WalletTransactions    [Get detailed info on your wallet transactions] Refresh-Balance           [Refresh your wallet balance.
-May be useful for BTT stuck in transfer 'limbo']
+May be useful for BTT stuck in transfer 'limbo'] Get-SpendStatus           [Get your BTT Spending status for Speed] Disable-Spend             [Disable your BTT Spending for Speed] Enable-Spend              [Enable your BTT Spending for Speed]

 -=[ BTT Token Exchange API ]=-
 Check-BTTExchange         [Check if BTT Exchange has enough tokens for withdraw]